 Santa Fe, New Mexico, is one of the top destinations in the United States' Southwest.
-Santa Fe is a city that embraces its natural environment, a city whose beautiful adobe architecture blends with the high desert landscape.
-A city that is, at the same time, one of America's great art and culinary capitals.
-Santa Fe draws those who love art, natural beauty and those who wish to relax, according to Steve Lewis, spokesperson for the Santa Fe Convention and Visitors Bureau.
+Santa Fe is a city that embraces its natural environment; a city whose beautiful adobe architecture blends with the high desert landscape; a city that is, at the same time, one of America's great art and culinary capitals.
+Santa Fe draws those who love art and natural beauty and those who wish to relax, according to Steve Lewis, spokesperson for the Santa Fe Convention and Visitors Bureau.

 01 of 12

 As the heart of the city and the place where Santa Fe was founded, the Plaza is the city's most historic area.
 Surrounded by museums, historic buildings, restaurants, hotels, galleries, and endless shopping, the Plaza is the place to start understanding Santa Fe.